LAST UPDATED: December 7th, 2020

 1. Buy local, eat Local

 Make local food a priority this season!
 One of the few blessings that came about from COVID-19 is that many local gardens and farms have transitioned to online ordering systems – Making local food much more accessible and buying much more simple.
-Check out the Dogpatch Urban Garden online store for tons of locally grown products and their featured Thanksgiving meal kits!
-You can also follow the Iowa Food CoOp to stay up to date on the latest with their Winter Season Market that will run throughout the months of November and December.
+Check out the Dogpatch Urban Garden online store for tons of locally grown products and their featured local holiday gift sets!
+You can also follow the Iowa Food CoOp to stay up to date on the latest with their Winter Season Market and their upcoming Holiday Pop-Up Shop on Thursday, December 10th.
+Locally produced and handcrafted goods will be available for sale.

 2. Support Eat Greater Des Moines